Amendments to Mental Health Act Take Effect In April 2019

 Future articles will focus on the rationale for these amendments, and the effect of the amendments on the application of federal and state firearms disqualifications.

-If you have questions concerning involuntary in-patient or assisted outpatient treatment, call our office 717 657 7770 for a free consultation.
+If you have questions concerning involuntary in-patient or assisted outpatient treatment, call our office 717 657 7770 to ask about a free consultation.